feathersjs/docs/guides/basics/rest.md

 // a new instance of our class app.use('messages', new Messages());

-// Set up an error handler that gives us nicer errors (always has to be last) app.use(express.errorHandler());
+// Set up an error handler that gives us nicer errors app.use(express.errorHandler());

 // Start the server on port 3030